 With that said, if you are requiring a powerful, reliable, and capable hot water boiler you can use on a camping trip, in your yard, or practically anywhere else you need to set one up, the Camplux 10L is the clear choice for a variety of reasons.

 While many hot water heaters are powered by electricity and copper heating elements on the inside, the Camplux 10L takes the gas route instead, due to its need for portability.
 In this case, that power source comes from propane, not unlike what you see with a camping stove or boiler.
+You can go for hybrid water heaters if you want to save the gas or electricity bill.

 To use the Camplux 10L, you simply hang it up in an outside location, attach the propane tank, and use either an electric outlet or two DD batteries for the flame’s ignition.
 From there, you can adjust both the water flow and the temperature using the dials located in the front.